binalpreetkalra/get-home-safe/README.md

 The share button sends a link to the web-app via text to all selected contacts with a link to track the user's location.

-The end session button enables the user to stop sharing their location.
+Once the user reaches their destination, the end session button enables the user to stop sharing their location.

 ## Storing the user's location